Erica Hill: Personal life

+Hill has been an Americares board member since 2020.

 Career

 Hill began her journalism career in 1998 as a production assistant for "PC Week Radio", the online news program for PC Week magazine.
 During this time, she also worked as a conference coordinator for the Software Publishers Association Europe.
 She worked at TechTV from 2000 to 2003 as part of the TechTV News program, later named TechLive.
 From 2000 to 2001, she served as reporter, and from 2001 to 2003, she was co-anchor and correspondent for the program.
-She is noted for her live reporting of the September 11, 2001 terrorist attacks when she was working for TechTV.
+She is noted for her live reporting of the September 11 attacks when she was working for TechTV.

 CNN

 Hill joined CNN's Headline News channel in January 2003, working as a general news anchor for different programs.
 In 2004, she joined CNN Newsource as a national correspondent.
 She co-anchored Prime News Tonight from 2005 to 2006 before becoming anchor of Prime News with Erica Hill from 2006 to 2008.
 She began providing news updates for Anderson Cooper 360° (AC360°) in April 2005, and was named a full-time member in February 2008.
 Hill also co-anchored CNN Tonight during its November 2009 to January 2010 run.